thaitype/shell/README.md

   /** If true, log every executed command */ verbose?: boolean;

-  /** If true, throw an error when a command exits with non-zero code */ throwOnError?: boolean; // default: true

   /**
    * Controls how errors are thrown when a command fails.
    * - "simple" → Throws a short, human-readable error message